azizali/azizali.com/pages/about.md

   - Published my first open source library [React Super Treeview](https://github.com/azizali/react-super-treeview)
   - Quit my job to pursue business full time; Attempt #3

+*I have not listed all the jobs I have had here, for a full list check [my linkedIn profile](https://linkedin.com/in/azizali)*

 ## Philosophies I live by
 ---
 1. If you say you can or if you say you can't either way you are right.

 2. If you can't explain it simply, you don't understand it yourself.
-- Albert Einstein
+*-- Albert Einstein*

 3. Outcomes are not in your control, you only control the input.

 4. Knowledge without action is madness, and action without knowledge is void.
+*-- Imam Al-Ghazali*

 5. Focus on only one thing.

 6. Give people the benefit of the doubt.

 7. Own less!
 Own like a traveler, since we are here just as travelers in this world.
-- Prophet Mohammad PBUH
+*-- Prophet Mohammad PBUH*

 8. You will not achieve success unless you find patience with the thing you dislike the most.
-- Imam Ali Ibne Abi Talib
+*-- Imam Ali Ibne Abi Talib*

 9. Do not advice on something you yourself do not do.
-- Inspired by a story of Prophet Mohammad PBUH
+*-- Inspired by a story of Prophet Mohammad PBUH*

 10. Speak from your own experience only.
 Do not give advice or opinion that you have heard from others and not validated yourself.